FBIopeningUPP/CrossForge/README.md

 3. Run `python main.py`

 ## AI Usage
-AI helped me fix some weird UI CSS bugs and explain Windows memory hooks, but the core logic is all me.
+AI helped me fix some weird UI CSS bugs and explain the hardware hooks, but the core logic is all me.
 Definitely under the 30% rule!